-Cartographer, lithographer, and landscape painter.
-The 1st professional Black artist, working and living in the Pacific North West as well as British Columbia and California.
+The 1st professional Black artist, working and living in the Pacific North West, British Columbia and California.
+In addition to his oil paintings.
+Brown was also a cartographer and lithographer.

 Grafton Tyler Brown was the oldest of 4 children born on February 22, 1841 in Harrisburg Pennsylvania to Thomas and Wilhelmina.
 Thomas and Wilhelmina were two free Blacks who had left the slave state of Maryland for the free state of Pennsylvania in 1837.